 Biker Bash Texas

-The Biker Bash Texas is put on by Full Armor Biker Church, and is a Christian bike ministry event.
+The Biker Bash Texas is put on by Full Armor Biker Church and is a Christian bike ministry event.
 We were there on Labor Day when the event was beginning to wind down.
-As a result we missed the bulk of the action that took place on Saturday and Sunday.
-I talked shortly with Doc who was an integral part of putting this event together and he said on Saturday there were over 900 bikes that showed up.
+As a result, we missed the bulk of the action that took place on Saturday and Sunday.
+I talked shortly with Doc who was an integral part of putting this event together.
+He said on Saturday there were over 900 bikes that showed up.
 That's a very nice turnout.
-There were still things happening though which we were able to enjoy.
+There were still things happening though that we were able to enjoy.

 My father rode a Goldwing and we would often ride out to Howells in the evening with a couple of friends that also rode to have coffee.
-Obviously I was a passenger with my father at this age.
+Obviously, I was a passenger with my father at this age.
 The ride to get coffee was more of a reason to take a short cool evening ride than anything else.
 Our parents would talk about riding, dream trips on bikes, and wild tales of all sorts while we kids would eat homemade pie and listen to their stories intently.